dell/csm-docs/content/docs/replication/deployment/powermax.md

 - REPROTECT_LOCAL
 - REPROTECT_REMOTE

-#### Advanced Site Specific Actions -
+#### Advanced Site Specific Actions
-In this section we are going to refer to "Site A" as the original source site & "Site B" as the original target site.
+In this section, we are going to refer to "Site A" as the original source site & "Site B" as the original target site.
 Any action with the LOCAL suffix means, do this action for the local site.
 Any action with the REMOTE suffix means do this action for the remote site.
 - FAILOVER_WITHOUT_SWAP_LOCAL
   - You can use this action to do a failover when you are at Site B, and don't want to swap the replication direction.